 In 2019, the World Bank released a report entitled The Safe Food Imperative.
 It described how food safety is linked to achievement of the United Nations Sustainable Development goals in both direct and indirect ways.
 This Webinar will bring together experts in the field to discuss the current state of food safety governance in the African region.

 Moderated by prominent author, journalist and advocate with the Chicago Council on Global Affairs, Roger Thurow, this webinar will focus on success stories to demonstrate how these interventions can have a multiplier effect in reaching those most at risk of being left behind.

 SSCG Africa Agribusiness Summit 2021 will take place online on Thursday 28 January 2021.
 The theme is Accelerating African agro industry growth, productivity and value chain development; Tackling food waste and security challenges.

--The Committee on World Food Security (CFS) will organize a High-Level Virtual Special Event on Food Security and Nutrition, 13 - 15 October 2020.
-The session, in lieu of CFS 47 which has been rescheduled to 8 - 12 February 2021 in light of the COVID-19 pandemic, will seek to keep food security and nutrition front and centre on the global sustainable development agenda.
+In lieu of the Plenary, the Committee will organize a High-Level Virtual Special Event on Food Security and Nutrition, 08- 12 February 2020 to keep food security and nutrition front and centre on the global sustainable development agenda.